sonia-kwak/sonia-kwak.github.io/src/pages/promotions-admin/index.md

 ![](./usageoftypes.png)
 ``` -->

-Another very important information for us was to understand the real use of the dozens of special conditions that the system works.

-This discovery inspired us to better detail the functionality of conditions that we already supported and to rethink which ones we would continue to support.
-In addition, this helped us to prioritize which would be the first to be worked on in creating the new admin.
+This discovery inspired us to, for the first time, generate detailed documentations about the supported features and their rates of usages, which helped us prioritize them as well.

 ```grid|1
 ![](./conditions_support_table.png)